Last updated on July 31st, 2026 at 06:58 pm

 Yoga poses for the Sacral Chakra

 Hip-opening poses and fluid, wave-like movement nourish Svadhisthana.
 Let each transition be slow and intentional, honouring the water element’s quality of flow.
+If long, slow holds appeal to you, our Online Yin Yoga Teacher Training is built around exactly this way of practising.

 1. Baddha Konasana -- Bound Angle Pose